 - Click Rate

-The average click rate for this email over the last 30 days
+The average click (number of clicks/number of deliveries) rate for this email over the last 30 days.

 - Conversion Rate

-Total revenue earned over the last 30 days
+Total revenue attributed to the email over the last 30 days.

 This 30-day snapshot is designed to give you a quick look at how your flow is performing, email-by-email.
 If you click on View all Analytics, you will be taken to the full analytics overview for the email.

 Show Analytics on the Visual Canvas

 In order to understand how a flow is performing overall, you'll want to view email performance across your whole series.
 A powerful feature in the Visual Flow Builder is the option to Show Analytics on the visual canvas itself.

 To enable this feature, once inside the builder for a given flow, click Show Analytics on the top header menu.
 When you do, you will see all email cards expand to feature a 30-day analytics snapshot that shows: